Monday, December 5, 2022

 Furthermore, drilling holes is probably not the kind of thing you would reflectively self-endorse, in that you probably have no interest in the activity of doing it, nor any interest in the end product, nor any kind of vision about its possibilities for goodness according to your values.
 The best that could be said in such a case as this (as Matt Dillon does), and indeed this is the primary reason for people engaging in such work, is that it could be a means towards some other end that you value, i.e. making money, surviving, and doing the things you actually want to do with the means earned from the job.
 Thus, the ideal kind of reflective self-endorsement of our own activity is the endorsement not only of the means that work produces for us outside of it but also an endorsement of the process and end value of that work in itself.

-At its most sublime, work combines a valued and engaging means, a valued end, and valued outcomes.
+At its best, work combines a valued and engaging means, a valued end, and valued outcomes.
 In other words, work comes closer to what I mean by work as a route to self-consciousness when it bears the unique contribution of and the positive reflective valuation by the individual doing it.
 In such a case, the modification or product is seen as utterly one’s own, as the distinctive effect of ones agential powers, rather than as the product of forms external to those powers.

 Again, it is worth noting that work is not limited to one’s occupation or job.
 Indeed, many will not get this kind of satisfaction from their job, and there is nothing wrong with this.
 It is all well and good if someone does (indeed, this is ideal given the time we spend working), but for many, work (in my sense) will be achieved by most in their free time pursuing some project.
 It is in our projects that the possibility of work is particularly fertile.